-The success of clinical training of PA students depends on maintaining good communication among the student, the PA program, preceptors, and the clinical coordinator.
+The success of clinical training of PA students depends on maintaining good communication among the student, the PA program, preceptors, and the Director of Clinical Education.
 All members of the team should share contact information.

-If a preceptor has a question or concern about a student, they should contact the clinical coordinator.
+If a preceptor has a question or concern about a student, they should contact the Director of Clinical Education.
 The program strives to maintain open faculty-colleague relationships with its preceptors and believes that, should problems arise during a rotation, by notifying appropriate program personnel early, problems can be solved without unduly burdening the preceptor.
 In addition, open communication and early problem solving may help to avoid a diminution in the educational experience.